 Project Sanctuary's coastal site will not have a Volunteer Training this year.
 We look foward to seeing you in 2024!
 If you would like to be added to our list of interested participants, please reach out to our coastal Volunteer Coordinator, Shannan by phone or email: 1(707) 961-1507 or firstname.lastname@example.org

-Thank you for your interest in our Volunteer Program, and on behalf of the communities we serve, continued gratititude for the hundreds of PS volunteers, past and present, who have served on the crisis line over the decades.
+Thank you for your interest in our Volunteer Program, and on behalf of the communities we serve, continued gratititude for the hundreds of Project Sanctuary volunteers, past and present, who have served on the crisis line over the decades.